beingforthebenefit/TravelMate/README.md

 # TravelMate

-TravelMate is a modern full-stack application for travel planning and itinerary management.
-It features a fully functional backend with a GraphQL API, a Next.js frontend with Apollo Client integration, and a Dockerized development environment that includes automated testing, linting, and CI/CD workflows.
-Built with TypeScript and Tailwind CSS, TravelMate is designed to showcase modern development techniques and serve as a reusable template for future projects.
+TravelMate is a modern full‑stack application for travel planning and itinerary management.
+It features a robust NestJS backend with a GraphQL API powered by Prisma for PostgreSQL, and a Next.js frontend with Apollo Client integration and Tailwind CSS styling.
+The entire development environment is containerized using Docker and Docker Compose, and the project leverages Yarn Workspaces, automated testing, linting, commit hooks, and CI/CD workflows via GitHub Actions.
+Detailed code coverage reports are generated and published via Codecov.

 ## Table of Contents